 What are digital nomad jobs?

 Digital nomad jobs are jobs that can be done completely online.
-They allow you to make money from anywhere in the world with a digital nomad laptop and an internet connection (i.e., you are completely location independent).
+They allow you to make money from anywhere in the world.
+All you need is:

 The 3 types of digital nomad jobs

 Digital nomad jobs generally fall into one of three categories— freelancing, remote work, or online entrepreneur.
 Each category has advantages and disadvantages, and it’s not uncommon for digital nomads to have multiple sources of income spanning different categories.